 B cells are a type of white blood cell that recognize and fight germs.
-When a B cell finds what it thinks is a virus, bacteria, or other germs, it creates a protein (BLyS) that attacks and latches onto that foreign invader in order to kill it.
+When a B cell finds what it thinks is a virus, bacteria, or other germs, it attacks and latches onto that foreign invader to kill it.
 In an autoimmune disease like lupus, these B cells mistake healthy cells for invaders.1

-Belimumab does not bind B cells directly, but by binding BLyS, a B-cell survivor factor, the drug limits the survival of reactive B cells, including those that attack healthy tissue.
+Belimumab does not bind to B cells directly.
+But it binds to BLyS, a B-cell survivor factor, which limits the survival of reactive B cells, including those that attack healthy tissue.
 This helps reduce the inflammation caused by lupus.1

 Possible side effects of belimumab include:1